benckx/jme-asset-viewer/README.md

 ## Version 1.1

 * Fix bug where cloned assets would not be found on scene reload
+* Delete selected asset from scene with the DELETE key
 * Fix spelling mistakes

 ## Version 1.0